Anxiety

 Lifestyle Changes

-Regular exercise, stress management, adequate sleep, and limiting caffeine can significantly reduce anxiety symptoms.
+Regular exercise, stress management, adequate sleep and limiting caffeine can significantly reduce anxiety symptoms.

-Self-Help Strategies
+Self-Help Strategies for Anxiety

 While professional treatment is often necessary, there are several self-help strategies that can complement therapy and medication: